oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Profile Type | Roaming Profiles | Roaming profiles will be configured to support end-user assigned devices.
 A roaming profile management product is recommended by the vendor, Microsoft.<br>This configuration assumes that users can share devices.
 Known Folder Redirection Configuration | Configured as listed below in Table 76 | To enable user personalisation and backup of essential user data

-Known Folder Redirection Configuration applicable to agencies leveraging a cloud native implementation.
+Known Folder Redirection Configuration applicable to organisations leveraging a cloud native implementation.

 Folder | Path
 --- | ---